Grade Level: 9 (8-10)

 The force of compression pushes inward on structural members; examples include the forces of the ground pushing on the member and the weight of other members.
 The force of tension pulls outwards on structural members; examples include the forces of the ground pulling on the members that compose a bridge’s bottom base.
 See slide 14 for a color-coded diagram that shows compression and tension on truss members.

 When designing structural supports through the use of trusses, engineers take compression and tension into account.
 They add members and use various polygon shapes to increase the strength of their designs.
-It is important that students explore the strength of different polygons subjected to a load before they begin the associated activities, which culminates with the construction of their own model bridges.
+It is important that students explore the strength of different polygons subjected to a load before they begin the associated activities (Refer to Triangles Everywhere: Sum of Angles in Polygons for more instructions), which culminates with the construction of their own model bridges.

 civil engineer : A type of engineer who design and plan structures and systems in the human-built world.
 This might include essential infrastructure such as buildings, roads, tunnels, bridges, towers, factories, water distribution, and waste collection and treatment, which are essential infrastructure for people today.